Updated for Version 5.6

 Unleashing Roaring Barrage within 0.4s after each Flame-Mane’s Fist strike will increase the speed at which the next Flame-Mane’s Fist strike will be triggered.

-Another drawback to note is that Dehya’s Flame-Mane’s Fists are not considered Normal Attacks; therefore, they cannot trigger many off-field abilities such as Xingqiu’s Sword Rain attacks or Beidou’s Lightning discharge, limiting her potential teammates.
+Furthermore, Dehya’s Flame-Mane’s Fists are considered Elemental Burst hits and not Normal Attacks; therefore, they cannot trigger various off-field abilities such as Xingqiu’s Sword Rain attacks or Beidou’s Lightning discharges, limiting her potential teammates.

 Ascension 1 Passive | Unstinting Succor